butia-bots/butia_vision/butia_vision_bridge/README.md

-# vision_system_bridge
+# butia_vision_bridge
 ## Overview
-The vision_system_bridge package is used to read images and camera info from kinect_bridge and publish them syncronized with a new seq.
+The butia_vision_bridge package is used to read images and camera info from kinect_bridge and publish them syncronized with a new seq.
 ## Subscribers
 * **`image_rgb:`** `/kinect2/qhd/image_color_rect` ([sensor_msgs::Image])